 Your kneecap normally resides over the front of your knee joint.
-When you bend your knee, the backside of your kneecap glides over the cartilage of your femur or thigh bone at the knee.
-Tendons and ligaments attach your kneecap to your shinbone and your thigh muscle to the kneecap.
+When you bend your knee, the backside of your kneecap glides over the cartilage of your femur, or thigh bone, at the knee.
+Tendons and ligaments attach your kneecap to your shinbone and thigh muscle.
 When any of these components fails to move properly, it can cause your kneecap to rub up against your thigh bone.
-This abnormal rubbing can lead to deterioration in the patella, resulting in chondromalacia patellae or runner’s knee.
+This abnormal rubbing can lead to deterioration in the patella, resulting in chondromalacia patellae, or runner’s knee.

 Improper kneecap movement may result from:

 - poor alignment due to a congenital condition

-- weak hamstrings and quadriceps (the muscles in the back and front of your thighs)
+- weak hamstrings and quadriceps (the muscles in the back and front of your thighs, respectively)

 - muscle imbalance between the adductors and abductors (the muscles on the outside and inside of your thighs)